kavyaaa2/Analysis-of-genres-of-appstore-games/README.md

 4.Identify trend of user rating based on pricing of apps

-# Conclusion
+# Conclusion:
--Despite of having a high price Finance and average price Education and Books are still performing well in user ratings.
+Despite of having a high price Finance and average price Education and Books are still performing well in user ratings.

--Finance and Books have pretty low number of users, so it would not be appropriate to include them in the strategy to get a well performing app.
+Finance and Books have pretty low number of users, so it would not be appropriate to include them in the strategy to get a well performing app.
 As large number of people giving high rating is definetly more significant than only few of users giving high rating.

--So a good strategy for getting rating above 4.0 can be making an app that belongs to genres:
+So a good strategy for getting rating above 4.0 can be making an app that belongs to genres:

-Entertainment
+1.Entertainment

-Puzzle
+2.Puzzle

-Action
+3.Action

-Role-Playing
+4.Role-Playing